LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/creating-and-parsing-prompts.md

 - shares
   - must always be an integer
   - use 0 when action == "u" if shares are not relevant

+- stop loss
+  - Needed for buy and update orders
+  - For buys, stoploss will default to 0
+  - Obviously an explict value is required for updates

 - date
   - must be formatted as YYYY-MM-DD
   - only orders with the same date as the processing will be processed
+  - orders past the current running date *will be deleted*

 - rationale and confidence
   - currently recorded but not enforced
   - included for future extensibility and auditing

+- time in force
+  - Currently the only supported type is "DAY"
+  - time in force is not currently read by the system and will default to "DAY"

 ---